kwilliamson34/arch-upskill/posts/deploying.md

 https://nextjs.org/learn-pages-router/basics/deploying-nextjs-app

-The easiest way to deploy Next.js to production is to use the Vercel platform developed by the creators of Next.js, so it has has first-class support.
+The easiest way to deploy Next.js to production is to use the Vercel platform developed by the creators of Next.js, so it has first-class support.
 Vercel is a serverless platform for static and hybrid applications.

 Once you’re signed up, import your nextjs-blog repository on Vercel.
 You can do so from here: https://vercel.com/import/git.
 You can use default values for the following settings — no need to change anything.
 Vercel automatically detects that you have a Next.js app and chooses optimal build settings for you.